 - To serve as an Appellate Officer, appeal board chair or member

 The Title IX Coordinator appoints the Pool, which acts with independence and impartiality.
-Although members of the Pool are typically trained in a variety of skill sets and can rotate amongst the different roles listed above in different cases, the College can also designate permanent roles for certain individuals, using others as substitutes or to provide greater depth of experience when necessary.
+Although members of the Pool are typically trained in a variety of skill sets and can rotate amongst the different roles listed above in different cases, the University can also designate permanent roles for certain individuals, using others as substitutes or to provide greater depth of experience when necessary.
 This process of role assignment may be the result of particular skills, aptitudes, or talents identified in members of the Pool that make them best suited to particular roles.

 All Pool members are required to attend annual training, including training for certain roles.
 The materials used to train the Pool are updated annually and posted at moravian.edu/TitleIX.
 This training includes, but is not limited to: